jahnavi398/TEAM-30/README.md

 - *Agentic reasoning* for autonomous decision-making
 - *Retrieval-Augmented Generation (RAG)* for grounded explanations
 - *Large Language Models (LLMs)* for human-readable safety summaries

+## System Workflow

+The overall workflow of the Pharmacovigilance Agent is as follows:

+**1. Data Ingestion**
+Adverse event reports are loaded from CSV datasets containing drug names, reactions, and severity.

+**2. Data Preprocessing**
+Missing or inconsistent records are cleaned to ensure data quality.

+**3. Text Embedding Generation**
+AE narratives are converted into numerical vectors using pretrained language models.

+**4. Clustering**
+Similar adverse events are grouped using unsupervised machine learning algorithms.

+**5. Signal Detection**
+Each cluster is analyzed for frequency, severity, and trend to compute a signal score.

+**6. Agentic Decision-Making**
+The agent prioritizes high-risk clusters based on computed scores.

+**7. LLM-Based Explanation**
+Selected signals are summarized into clear, human-readable safety insights.

+**8. Report Generation**
+Weekly safety signal reports are produced in structured and textual formats.

+## Feasibility

+The proposed Pharmacovigilance Signal Detection Agent is highly feasible within a hackathon environment due to the following reasons:

+- Uses publicly available adverse event datasets (FAERS samples / synthetic data)

+- Relies on pretrained ML and NLP models, avoiding time-consuming training

+- Modular Python-based architecture allows rapid development and testing

+- Can be implemented without a UI, focusing on backend intelligence as per guidelines

+- Scales easily from small sample datasets to real-world FAERS data

+The system is designed to work effectively even with limited computational resources, making it practical for short-duration development and demonstrations.

+## Reliability

+The system ensures reliability through a combination of statistical validation, ML robustness, and explainability:

+- Text embeddings capture semantic similarity between adverse events

+- Clustering algorithms group related events consistently

+- Rule-based signal scoring adds transparency and interpretability

+- Deterministic outputs for the same input ensure reproducibility

+- LLM-generated summaries are grounded in detected clusters and metrics

+- Together, these measures reduce false positives and ensure trustworthy safety signal identification.